unpoly/unpoly/design/unpoly2-slides.md

 Unpoly will enable/disable preloading as conditions change.

 Unified fragment update API
 ===========================

-Unpoly 1 had a number of functions for updating fragments.
+Unpoly 1 had many functions for updating fragments.

 Unpoly 2 has unified these into a single function `up.render()`: